cortexrd/Knack-Toolkit-Library/README.md

 7. Refresh the app and you should see in the iFrameWnd the heartbeat being submitted every minute and the Online being set to Yes.
 8.  **VIEWER**: To view the heartbeats, online status, latest activity, SW Version, etc., create a Sysop Dashboard page accessible to Developer role only, with a table view that shows the Accounts having an Active status.
 Title: **Account Status \_ar=60**.
 Fields: Name, Online, LOC HB, UTC HB, UTC Last Activity, SW Version and User Prefs.
 This view will refresh itself every minute, so you can assess the presence, latest activity and SW Version for each account.
 9.  **Note**: The Online status flag is set, but not reset automatically.
 You’ll need to create a daily task to reset it.
 We also have some existing code that does it with API calls and will add it to the KTL soon.
 We will also provide all code for Online updates, emails and audio alerts, custom status colorizing, etc.
 10. **For SW Updates**: In the Status Monitoring page, add a table view for App Settings object.
-Title: **BROADCAST_SW_UPDATE**.
+Title: **SW Update**.
 Filter Source on Item contains APP_KTL_VERSIONS.
 Settings: no search, Inline Edit = On, 10 records, no filtering.
-Leave three fields Item, Value and Date/Time.
+Leave three fields: Item, Value and Date/Time.
 11. Add an action column: Header: Broadcast SW Update, Link Text: BROADCAST NOW.
 Action is Update this record, Item to a field value Item.
 Confirmation msg: SW Update in progress....
 You can set the text style in bold red with the display rule: when Item is not blank.

 #### User Filters